A lightweight Outlier Detection for Characterizing Radio- and Environment-Specific Link Quality Fluctuation in Low-Power Wireless Networks: Introduction

 To mitigate these concerns, recent research has focused on anomaly and outlier detection, exploring both statistical methods and machine-learning.
 The former have the advantage of being computationally affordable and relatively easy to interpret, while the latter offers improved detection accuracy in highly non-stationary environments \cite{Yan7723688}.
 Surveys and comparative studies emphasize that anomaly detection is becoming a critical component of reliable IoT system modeling, deployment and configuration, particularly for outdoor and large-scale deployments \cite{Adhikari2024,Munoz2024}.
 However, most existing studies rely on statistics established with the help of homogeneous radio platforms and controlled deployment environments (most of which are lab based).
 In particular, comparative experimental analyses that jointly consider radio-specific characteristics, environmental variability, and statistical outlier behavior are limited.

-This paper aims to fill this gap through a comprehensive experimental study of RSSI fluctuations in low-power wireless networks and statistical outlier detection across heterogeneous IoT radio platforms deployed in multiple, highly dynamic outdoor environments.
-Four different low-power radio platforms---CC1200, CC2538, nRF52840, and BLE---and five different outdoor scenarios---bridges, forests, lakes, rivers, and gardens---are employed in our study.
-The paper makes the following contributions: (1) Based on extensive experiments and data collection, the paper offers practical and useful insight into link quality fluctuation and sensitivity in low-power wireless networks.
-(2) The lightweight statistical outlier detection strategy we propose enables to isolate correlated link quality fluctuation from uncorrelated (erratic) fluctuation.
-(3) The sensitivity coefficient we define in the outlier model enables to separately evaluate environmental and radio-specific causes to outliers.
+This paper aims to fill this gap through a comprehensive experimental and measurement-based study of RSSI fluctuations in low-power wireless networks and statistical outlier detection across heterogeneous IoT radio platforms deployed in multiple, highly dynamic outdoor environments.
+Four different low-power radio platforms---CC1200, CC2538, nRF52840, and BLE---and five different outdoor scenarios---bridges, forests, lakes, rivers, and gardens---are included in our study.
+The paper makes the following contributions: (1) Based on extensive experiments and data collection under varied operation conditions and configurations, the paper offers practical and useful insight into the sensitivity of link quality fluctuation in low-power wireless networks.
+(2) The lightweight statistical outlier detection strategy we propose and employed enables to deal with this sensitivity, isolating correlated link quality fluctuation from uncorrelated (erratic) fluctuation.
+(3) Furthermore, the sensitivity coefficient we define in the outlier model enables to separately evaluate environmental and radio-specific causes to outliers.

 Overall, the paper addresses {\em the estimation, detection (outliers), and characterization} aspects of low-power wireless links in statistical terms.
 We argue that the contributions we stated above enable the deployment of resilient networks as well as environment- and radio-specific trade-offs between performance and power consumption.